fullyautomated/5vpol/README.md

 To achieve 20-ish uA standby current, remove the output indicator LED D2 or its series resistor R6.

+This DC/DC can run in 100% duty cycle mode, when the input voltage is lower or equals to the set output voltage.

 ## Properties

 |                          Specifications |                                                                    |